Jackknife Inference for Fixed Effects Models

 \textbf{Confidence intervals.} A $(1-\alpha)$ confidence interval for $\varphi$ is given by

-where $t_{1,1-\alpha/2}$ is the $( 1 - \alpha/2 )$ quantile of a $t$-distribution with $1$ degree of freedom.
+where $t_{1,1-\alpha/2}$ is the $( 1 - \alpha/2 )$ quantile of the $t$-distribution with $1$ degree of freedom.
 One-sided confidence intervals can be obtained similarly.
 We now return to our examples to illustrate our method of inference.

 \begin{exampleagainhr}[One-way Effects]{ex:onefe} Recall

 The MVUJ weights vector is

 so that